 [A typical 80% lower - this a forged unit, favored by most builders]

-Completing an 80% lower turns it into a stripped receiver.
-Completing your lower allows you to install a lower parts kit and all the components you need to build a working AR-platform rifle or pistol.
+Completing your "blank" lower allows you to install a lower parts kit and all the components you need to build a working AR-platform rifle or pistol.
 These receiver blanks exist for AR-15s chambered in 5.56/.223 and 300 Blackout, the 9mm AR9, and the .308 Winchester-chambered LR-308.
 The LR-308 is sometimes wrongly called an AR-10, but we'll touch on that later.

 Now you how 80 lowers are legally different from AR-15 stripped receivers.
 One is considered a firearm and one is not.
 But how are they physically different?
 A stripped receiver is ready to accept a lower parts kit, buffer system, and upper receiver assembly.

 Here's what needs to be completed on an 80% lower to make it functional